 President of the Milan Center for Food Law and Policy; formerly Magistrate, Supreme Court of Cassation of Italy, and President of the Juvenile Court of Milan.

-Barbara Faedda, Associate Director, The Italian Academy
+Welcoming remarks by Barbara Faedda, Associate Director, The Italian Academy

 Co-sponsored by the European Institute (Columbia University), the Italian Cultural Institute of New York, and the Center for American Studies (Rome)

 The Post-2015 U.N.
 Sustainable Development Goals will shape the next decade of policies regarding poverty alleviation, education, health, gender equality and women’s empowerment, environmental sustainability, and development.